Photo Courtesy Dr. Becky Lundgren

 The easiest way to understand Cryptosporidium species and how they cause disease is to think of them as another kind of Coccidia.
 Cryptosporidium have some uniquely unpleasant features, however, that are not shared by routine species of Coccidia.

 - Cryptosporidium oocysts (the eggs that can be seen on a routine fecal test) are so small that they are difficult to detect under the microscope with normal testing methods.
 More routine Coccidia oocysts are about ten times larger and thus less likely to go undetected.

-- Routine intestinal Coccidia are not a human threat.
+- Routine intestinal Coccidia is not a human threat.
 Cryptosporidium is another story and human threat depends on the species of Cryptosporidium involved and the immune status of the person in question.
 Cryptosporidium from dogs and cats do not readily infect humans with the exception of immunosuppressed individuals.
-For these people, infection is life-threatening.
+For these people, the infection can actually be life-threatening.
 (Cryptosporidium from livestock more readily infects humans, causing severe diarrhea that sometimes results in hospitalization even in humans who are not immune-suppressed).

 - Drugs that would work on routine species of Coccidia do not have any effect on Cryptosporidium.

 - In calves, only 10 oocysts are needed to establish a significant infection (i.e., that is how many the calf has to swallow).
 This is a particularly small number.
 We do not know how small the number is for other species but the point is that this is a virulent organism and a small exposure can lead to a very pronounced disease in an individual under stress or with immune compromise due to immaturity, concurrent disease, or small size.

 - Possibly, the most ominous difference between routine Coccidia and Cryptosporidium is that Cryptosporidium can yield a self-perpetuating infection whereas routine Coccidia will run its course.